Learn to make Louisville’s official cocktail with a shot of history.

 Quench your thirst by ordering up an Old-Fashioned at any of the 40 + restaurants and bars along Louisville’s Urban Bourbon Trail.

 Mix sugar, water and Angostura bitters in an Old Fashioned glass.
 Drop in a cherry and an orange wedge.
 Muddle into a paste using a muddler or the back of a spoon.
-Pour in bourbon, fill with ice cubes, stir, garnish with lemon twist and enjoy.
+Pour in bourbon, fill with ice cubes, stir and enjoy.